Lady Shiva: Getting involved with Gotham

 After Bane breaks Batman's back, Batman seeks training from Shiva to help him regain his skills and fighting spirit (see Batman: Knightfall: KnightsEnd).
 Though she deems him unworthy of her efforts, she devises a training regimen, out of respect for what he had been before his injuries.
 As part of this training, Shiva kills the Armless Master, a sensei notable for training Catwoman, while wearing a tengu mask, making sure that his death was both witnessed and relayed to his best students.
 Shiva then makes Batman wear the mask while performing training missions.
 He is then ambushed by the master's students, who mistake him for the "Tengu Mask warrior".
 He defeats all of them in turn, but Shiva attempts to complete Batman's training by manipulating him into killing an opponent using her fatal Leopard Blow.
 Batman simply feigns using the maneuver on an assailant to trick her into believing he used lethal force.
 Shiva later discovers the truth, but does not seek vengeance.

 Later, she helps Batman fight Ra's al Ghul and his League of Assassins, including Bane, when Ghul attempts to release a deadly virus called Ebola Gulf A that would have killed half the world's population (see Batman: Legacy).
 The trail leads Batman to Calcutta, India.
 Since their knowledge of the city is limited, Oracle contacts Shiva, who agrees to help Batman.
 Together they defeat Ghul's men and prevent the virus from being released.

 Shiva later travels to an army base in Transbelvia to fight a young political rebel and martial artist named Dava Sbörsc, who specializes in undefeatable "single-blow techniques" and wishes to learn Shiva's Leopard Blow.
 Instead, Dava's friend, her former pupil Tim Drake, in his identity as Robin, jumps into the fray in her place.
 Granted superspeed by a drug Dava gave him, and unused to its effects, Robin unwittingly uses lethal force, killing Shiva in battle.
 He quickly administers CPR, both reviving Shiva and dosing her with the drug.
 Thus enhanced, she kills attacking soldiers while Robin and Dava make their escape, vanishing immediately after.

-During the No Man's Land story arc, Shiva fights in the Brotherhood of the Monkey Fist's martial arts tournament under the alias "Paper Monkey".
+During the "Brotherhood of the Fist" story arc, Shiva fights in the Brotherhood of the Monkey Fist's martial arts tournament under the alias "Paper Monkey".
 In a final, close battle, she fights and defeats Connor Hawke, the Green Arrow.
 As repayment for saving her life, Robin asks her to spare Connor.
 She relents, warning Robin that this use of her favor means she would challenge and kill him when he grew older.

-Over the years, Shiva amasses groups of followers who worship her as an incarnation of Shiva, the Hindu representation of the lord of destruction.
+Over the years, Shiva amasses groups of followers who worship her as an incarnation of Shiva, the Hindu god of destruction.
 She pays them little attention, occasionally using them as lackeys or killing them when it suits her whims.
 Some of her followers have even created temples to honor her victories, one of which is in Gotham, which she later destroys.